CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex2.md

 ## Overview

-In this exercise, you will implement App Governance in Microsoft Defender for Cloud Apps to detect and investigate risky OAuth applications connected to your Microsoft 365 environment.
-You’ll begin by enabling the App Governance add-on and reviewing app permissions, usage patterns, and risk indicators.
-Then, you’ll create custom detection policies to monitor abnormal behavior, generate alerts for suspicious OAuth activity, and investigate connected apps for potential data exposure or misuse.
+In this exercise, you will implement App Governance and deploy Microsoft Defender for Identity to strengthen your organization’s threat detection and response capabilities.
+First, you’ll enable App Governance to detect high-risk OAuth applications and create custom policies to flag apps with excessive permissions.
+Then, you'll investigate alerts, analyze user activities, and create a detection policy to monitor suspicious file downloads.
+Finally, you’ll install and configure the Microsoft Defender for Identity sensor on a domain controller to enable real-time monitoring of identity-based threats such as lateral movement and domain enumeration.

 ## Objectives